RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

 Step 3: Verify Permissions & Connectivity
 ----------

-Next, we will verify the EC2 instance has the required IAM permissions, and can connect to ElastiCache Redis instances.
+Next, verify the EC2 instance has the required IAM permissions, and can connect to ElastiCache Redis instances.

 1. SSH into the newly launched EC2 instance
 1. Open a command prompt